Concordia's Master of Education program strives to combine theory with practice, enabling you to create a practical and engaging classroom experience.

 Stephanie Battista, Spanish immersion teacher, Minnetonka, Minn.

 I was really amazed by the work that I saw in Concordia Language Villages (CLV).
-I was encouraged adapting their strategies and way of teaching.
+I was encouraged to adopt their strategies and way of teaching.

 Teachers with advanced degrees can expect to earn $2,000-$10,000 more.